April 1, 2019 A Brand New Gardening Podcast, Nathaniel Bagshaw Ward, Southwood Smith, Louis MacNeice, Peter Cundall, and Tovah Martin

 Today's Book Recommendation: The New Terrarium by Tovah Martin

-Today's book recommendation would have surely gotten a five-star review from Nathanial Bagshaw Ward: The New Terrarium: Creating Beautiful Displays for Plants and Nature by Tovah Martin (books by this author).
+Today's book recommendation would have gotten a five-star review from Nathanial Bagshaw Ward: The New Terrarium: Creating Beautiful Displays for Plants and Nature by Tovah Martin (books by this author)

-Tovah offers lots of excellent ideas for using everyday objects as terrariums - which is something I love to do as well.
+Tovah offers many excellent ideas for using everyday objects as terrariums - which I also love to do.

-Some of my homemade terrariums include clear cake plates stands and covers for miniature aquatic plants, display boxes which I line with plastic, and using a huge clear vase turned upside down on an old silver platter is a stunning way to showcase a small orchid or fern.
+Some of my homemade terrariums include clear cake plates, stands and covers for miniature aquatic plants, display boxes that I line with plastic, and a substantial clear vase turned upside down on an old silver platter, which is a stunning way to showcase a small orchid or fern.

 Today's Garden Chore